hansemannn/titanium-pusher/ios/Carthage/Checkouts/pusher-websocket-swift/README.md

 let chan = self.pusher.subscribe(channelName, auth: pusherAuth)
 ```

-This PusherAuth object can be initialised with just an auth (String) value if the subscription is to a private channel, or both an `auth (String)` and `channelData (String)` pair of values if the subscription is to a presence channel.
+This PusherAuth object can be initialized with just an auth (String) value if the subscription is to a private channel, or both an `auth (String)` and `channelData (String)` pair of values if the subscription is to a presence channel.

 These `auth` and `channelData` values are the values that you received if the json object created by a call to pusher.authenticate(...) in one of our various server libraries.